-Angina happens when your heart isn't getting enough blood.
-Your heart may try to improve the blood supply by beating harder and faster.
+Angina happens when your heart isn't getting enough blood, usually because of narrowed coronary arteries.
+Your heart may try to improve its blood supply by beating harder and faster.
 This causes symptoms of angina and is a sign that your heart needs to rest.

 - The discomfort can range from mild or dull to severe.

-Sometimes people struggle to tell the difference between angina and a heart attack as the symptoms can be the same.
-With angina, the symptoms will ease after a few minutes of resting or taking medication prescribed by your doctor such as GTN (glyceryl trinitrate).
-If you are having a heart attack, your symptoms are unlikely to ease after a few minutes of resting or taking medication.
+If it is angina, it should ease after a few minutes of resting or taking medication prescribed by your doctor such as GTN (glyceryl trinitrate).
+If you are experiencing a heart attack, the symptoms are unlikely to ease after a few minutes of resting or taking medication.

-Angina is usually caused by atherosclerosis, which is the build-up of plaque in the walls of your arteries.
-This build-up can narrow one or more of the coronary arteries that feed blood to the heart.
-Having narrowed coronary arteries, can result in less blood getting to the heart muscle.
+Angina is usually caused by coronary artery disease (also called atherosclerosis), which is the build-up of plaque in the walls of your arteries.
+This build-up can narrow one or more of the coronary arteries that feed blood to your heart and makes it harder for your heart to pump blood around your body.

 One of the most important things you can do is learn what triggers your angina and plan how to cope with your triggers.
 For example: